 You must confirm your attendance by completing the RSVP response form NO LATER THAN December 3rd.

 Please bring your computer to the orientation.
 You will need your computer during the Library, Westlaw, and Lexis portion of the orientation.
 There is no dress code; however, you will be taking your student ID photo (if you have not already submitted a selfie).
 Business casual is recommended.

 You may also submit your own student ID photo, using a smartphone app.
 Guidelines and instructions can be found here.

 Fall 2018 classes begin on Monday, August 20th.

 Winter Intensive classes will meet December 31st, January 2nd, 3rd, and 5th.

 Spring 2019 classes begin on Monday, January 7th.

 Housing and Residence Life Information

-If you are planning to live on-campus beginning in the Fall 2018 semester, it is recommended that you apply for housing IMMEDIATELY as on-campus housing is very limited.
+If you are planning to live on-campus beginning in the Spring 2019 semester, it is recommended that you apply for housing IMMEDIATELY as on-campus housing is very limited.
 Please note that you will not be able to apply for housing until your deposit is received; we also recommend including an additional $500 for the housing deposit when you make your seat deposit.

 Financial Assistance and Cost of Attendance